michael-spencer31/Gen-3-Pokedex/README.md

 # Pokemon Data

 Work in progress on a pokedex type site using the Poke API.
-Displays information about Pokemon data, encounter locations, item data, etc.